jpad5/mppc23-rpa/README.md

 •	Time: 9 AM – 4 PM (Staff will be in the room at 8 AM)

-•	Location: MGM Grand Conference Center: TBD
+•	Location: MGM Grand Conference Center: 368 Chairman's Ballroom Level 3

 - What to Bring: Your laptop and an appetite for learning!